StuartCHAN/neural-qa/README.md

 Of course, during the coding, we have countered so many difficulties, like doing the benchmark evaluations and some tough impediments, but as now I think about these problems, I think they gave me a totally thorough growth.
 I got to learn more and more about the newest products in the industry and get more adequate with the international coding standards which open my door to a bigger world.
 For example, in the part of calculating the vector similarity to match existing templates, we first used word mover distance with GLoVe vectors via gensim, but we found that was too heavy and too slow, then we used spaCy and found it much speedier.
 And soon after this, we found the Universal Sentence Encoder is even better in this task, which is a huge evolution in our development.

 Another thing that I still remember is the paraphrasing of the predicates, we used to think load all the phrases in RAM and do the matching.
-I still remember that file was so huge even more than 17.6 GB.
+I still remember that the file was so huge even more than 17.6 GB.
 Then I found the wordnet from nltk can accomplish this paraphrasing task without such a huge cost, which is a smart solution.

 ### Future Works